paulloz/RPG-Maker-MV-Plugins/README.md

 ### Pixel Perfection

 Make sure every image is loaded with `SCALE_MODE.NEAREST` in Pixi and set the the canvas image-rendering property to 'pixelated'.

+### Quit Game Menu

+Add a real Quit Game option to Title and/or Game End menus.